Donate

 Eight Young Ladies Took the White Veil in St. Rose Convent this Morning–Bishop O’Hara Present

-At St. Rose convent chapel this morning eight young ladies were received into the order of the Immaculate Heart of Mary and invested with the religious habi and white veil of novices.
+At St. Rose Convent Chapel this morning eight young ladies were received into the order of the Immaculate Heart of Mary and invested with the religious habit and white veil of novices.
 The venerable bishop of the diocese Rt.
 Rev. William O’Hara officiated at the impressive ceremony which was witnessed by the relatives of the candidates.

 Rev. T. F. Coffey celebrated the mass at 6:30 and Rev. D. J. McGouldrick, president of St. Thomas College, Scranton, preached the sermon, explaining the obligations and high privileges of the order.
 Following this occurred the reception at which the bishop officiated in person not withstanding his extreme years.